adrianocastro189/memory/README.md

 To enable it again, run the same command, but with `1` instead of `0`.

+## What's on the roadmap for the next versions

+* **Graphical interface** - A simple interface to show memories, moments, settings, and other data collected by the addon.

+## Known issues

+* Quest interactions with NPCs are not being recorded yet, but it's on the radar for the next versions

 ## Changelog

 ### 2024.06.14 - version 1.4.0